FrankyCasino/spintax/README.md

 - User-friendly Interface

 ## Installation
-1. Download the plugin files.
+1. Download the plugin archive.
-2. Upload to your WordPress plugin directory.
+2. Install using the Wordpress interface.
 3. Activate 'Spintax' from your Plugins page.

 ## Usage